carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 Put all this knowledge to practice and come up with your own plot of the Portal Teaching data set.
 Use a different combination of variables, or a different kind of plot.
-Here is the [Pandas `pd.plot()` function documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html), where you can see what other values you can use in the `kind` argument.
+Here is the [pandas `pd.plot()` function documentation](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html), where you can see what other values you can use in the `kind` argument.

 Save your plot to the "images" folder with a .pdf extension.